Both sides bury dead as Ukraine slides towards war

 In March, Russia seized and annexed Crimea, and in the weeks that followed, armed separatists have taken control of most of the Donbass, which accounts for around 15 percent of Ukraine's population and a third of industrial output.

 Moscow has tens of thousands of troops massed on Ukraine's eastern frontier.
-The outbreak of violence in Odessa, hundreds of kilometres away near a Russian-occupied breakaway region of neighbouring Moldova, means the unrest has spread across the breadth of southern and eastern Ukraine.
+The outbreak of violence in Odessa, hundreds of kilometers away near a Russian-occupied breakaway region of neighboring Moldova, means the unrest has spread across the breadth of southern and eastern Ukraine.

 Western countries say Russian agents are directing the uprising and Moscow is stoking the violence with a campaign of propaganda, broadcast into Ukraine on Russian state channels, that depicts the government in Kiev as "fascists".

 "Russia sometimes sounds as if it's refighting WW2.
 Fascism all over the place.
 Enemies everywhere.
-Ghosts of history mobilised," tweeted Swedish Foreign Minister Carl Bildt.
+Ghosts of history mobilized," tweeted Swedish Foreign Minister Carl Bildt.

 LIMITED SANCTIONS